-The college or university shall appoint an officer as liaison to the board of regents for all action and investment fund requests.
+The college or university shall appoint an officer as liaison to the Ohio department of higher education for all action and investment fund requests.
 Only requests received from this officer or from a designee shall be considered.
-The board of regents shall maintain an online database of the projects which have received action and investment fund support.
-The institutional liaison officers may be asked to assist in monitoring these commitments so that the board's staff will be able to make the best possible use of resources.
-The Ohio council on research and economic development will be charged with developing recommendations for the use of the funds to be presented to the board of regents; and assisting the staff in conducting an annual review of the effectiveness of the funds to prepare recommendations for the board of regents.
+The Ohio department of higher education shall maintain an online database of the projects which have received action and investment fund support.
+The institutional liaison officers may be asked to assist in monitoring these commitments so that the chancellor's staff will be able to make the best possible use of resources.
+The Ohio research officers' council will be charged with developing recommendations for the use of the funds to be presented to the Ohio department of higher education; and assisting the staff in conducting an annual review of the effectiveness of the funds to prepare recommendations for the Ohio department of higher education.

 (F) Procedures for application

 (1) The action fund is a grant program which combines state support with institutional or other funds for capital projects in order to leverage major awards by federal and private agency programs, especially those that require a competitive review.